-Caño Island (Isla de Caño) is one of the best snorkeling spots in Costa Rica.
+Caño Island (Isla de Caño) is one of the best destinations for snorkelers in the country.
 The clear blue waters are full of marine life.
 You’ll swim next to eagle rays, bright tropical fish, turtles, sharks and maybe even humpback whales!
-The incredible snorkeling off of Caño Island is definitely worth the 1.5 hour boat ride.
+The incredible snorkeling off of Caño Island is definitely worth the 1.5 hour on a boat.

 Tortuga Island is yet another snorkeling hot spot in Costa Rica.
 The tours offered generally include lunch and other activities like kayaking, horseback riding and hiking.